 If you’re someone who uses more than one audio device on your PC, you might be switching between audio outputs now and then.
-Microsoft released Windows 11’s first Insider Preview build last week, and the action-center and toggles like audio and internet have new functionality.
+With Windows 11, the action-center and toggles like audio and internet have new functionality.

 This guide will show you how to change the default audio device (speakers/headphones) on Windows 11.
 There are two ways to do so.
 Let us see how: